-Parsing the uncertainty starts at the Sense stage but extends to the Analyse stage thus depending on the sensor as much as on the predicting algorithm or modelling of the system/component.
+Parsing the uncertainty starts at the Sense (S) stage but extends to the Analyse (A) stage depending thus on the sensor as much as on the predicting algorithm or modelling of the system/component.
+Additionally, the intermediate phases of data transfer and storage could also inadvertently add uncertainty or anomalies through data-corruption elements; this must be addressed in the more general context of AHM implementation and includes relevant cybersecurity considerations.